Asparagus and Tomato Salad with Hearts of Palm

 What are Hearts of Palm?

-Hearts of palm are a slightly-crunchy vegetable that’s harvested from the center of domesticated palm trees.
+Hearts of Palm (affiliate link) are a slightly-crunchy vegetable that’s harvested from the center of domesticated palm trees.
 They used to be somewhat controversial, but newer harvesting methods don’t damage the trees and wild palms are protected in many places.
 And Hearts of Palm are so delicious!
 Here’s more about Hearts of Palm and how to use them.

 How to Make Asparagus and Tomato Salad with Hearts of Palm: